Brackets-Themes/DarkSoda/README.md

 * The DarkSoda is a Dark Theme for Brackets!

+#Note

+This theme is taken from https://github.com/Jacse/themes-for-brackets It has been updated by me to work in the Built in brackets Theme Support in Brackets Release 0.42

 # How to install

 Visit http://brackets-themes.github.io/ to see the latest install instructions.